Charles2530/lowbit_quant_fa2_paddle/README.md

 This is the PaddlePaddle implementation of the low-bit FlashAttention work.
 The PyTorch version is available at:
 - [SageAttention (THU-ML)](https://github.com/thu-ml/SageAttention)

-## 📧 Contact

-For questions or issues, please open an issue on GitHub or contact:
-- Yifu Ding: yifuding@buaa.edu.cn

 ---

 **Star ⭐ and Watch 👀 this repository to stay updated!**